larsks/maxdetector/README.md

 # maxdetector

 This is the software part of a project that rings a bell whenever a specific WiFi hotspot comes online.
-The software consists of three parts:
+The software consists of several components:

 - `maxdetector.py` is [MicroPython][] code that runs on an ESP8266, scans for the target networks, and raises a signal when it founds a target BSSID.

-- `server.py` is [MicroPython][] that provides a web interface for managing maxdetector from a browser.
+- `server.py` is [MicroPython][] code that provides a web interface for managing maxdetector from a browser.

+- `static/md.js` is the Javascript responsible for the dynamic we ui.

-- `src/maxdetector.cpp` is Arduino code (structured to compile with [Platformio][]) that watches for the signal from the ESP8266 and takes care of ringing a bell and implementing other UI elements.
+- `src/maxdetector.cpp` is Arduino code (structured to compile with [Platformio][]) that watches for the signal from the ESP8266 and takes care of ringing a bell and implementing other physical UI elements.

 [micropython]: https://micropython.org/
 [platformio]: https://platformio.org/